devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_8_Meet_After_Virtual_Cam.png" width="1792" height="1097" alt="Virtual webcam working in Google Meet" layout="responsive"></amp-img></div>
 <figcaption class="center">Virtual webcam working in Google Meet</figcaption>

-Looks like we’re good to go!
+Looks like we're good to go!
 What about other applications, such as Zoom?

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_9_Zoom_Virtual_Camera.png" width="800" height="660" alt="Virtual webcam working in Zoom" layout="responsive"></amp-img></div>
 <figcaption class="center">Virtual webcam working in Zoom</figcaption>

-Looks like it’s working there too.
+Looks like it's working there too.

 ## Wrapping up

 This is just a small sample of what is possible using camera gear you may already have for video conferencing.
 While I still recommend 1080p USB webcams for the majority of folks, this presents an interesting option if you are already doing some video work.

 Does it make a difference?
-I’ve had a high number of folks in video calls notice the difference.
+I've had a high number of folks in video calls notice the difference.
 As an example:

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_Email.png" width="1429" height="117" alt="An email I received after a recent video call" layout="responsive"></amp-img></div>
 <figcaption class="center">An email I received after a recent video call</figcaption>

-That being said, always balance what you’re looking to accomplish with your budget, your passions, and the amount of work you want to put in.
-While you *can* spend [hundreds of thousands of dollars on a video calling setup](https://www.youtube.com/watch?v=LJ5vBS_S7Hg){:target="_blank"}{:rel="noopener"}, that doesn’t always mean you should!
+That being said, always balance what you're looking to accomplish with your budget, your passions, and the amount of work you want to put in.
+While you *can* spend [hundreds of thousands of dollars on a video calling setup](https://www.youtube.com/watch?v=LJ5vBS_S7Hg){:target="_blank"}{:rel="noopener"}, that doesn't always mean you should!

 *****

 *If you liked this post, let me know, and share with others!*

-*If you’re interested in reaching out, check my [website](https://mattj.io), [LinkedIn](https://go.mattj.io/MedFooter-MyLI), [GitHub](https://go.mattj.io/MedPost-MyGH), and many other platforms.*
+*If you're interested in reaching out, check my [website](https://mattj.io), [LinkedIn](https://go.mattj.io/MedFooter-MyLI), [GitHub](https://go.mattj.io/MedPost-MyGH), and many other platforms.*